 Hey yogi, this basic guide to kids yoga is for you if you're keen to introduce yoga into little ones' lives so that they can experience all of the benefits of yoga, just as you have.
 What are the benefits of yoga for kids, you ask?
-Well, although kids' yoga may look different from an adult yoga class, it is essentially the same thing; physical fitness activity combined with breathing exercises and mindfulness and as we know, we all benefit from that!
+Well, although kids' yoga may look different from an adult yoga class, kids get the same calming and stress-relieving benefits from yoga that adults get.

 As a yoga instructor who has taught human beings of all ages, including toddlers at yoga camp, I'm sharing why yoga benefits children and the best movements and postures to teach them.